emcwhirter-usgs/earthquake-eventadmin/readme_dependency_install.md

 Readme install dependencies

 ### [Clone the Project](readme_git_install.md) ###
-Use git to clone earthquake-eventadmin from git repository.
+Use git to clone earthquake-eventadmin from git repository (if you haven't already).

 ### Dependencies ###
 You will need to have the following tools installed in order to run this